SUNSET VIEW

 Dive Master is Tahir.

-center at night.
-The diving crew during the day became you
+The dive center may become entertainment center at night.
+The diving crew during the day became you entertainment team with guitar and songs the whole night through.

 YOUNG VISITORS FOR FACEBOOK